 What is a mindfulness journal?

 A mindfulness journal is more than just a notepad and a pen.
 The act of journal writing is as therapeutic as a meditation session.
 To have a useful meditation session, you must understand every aspect of meditation for the session to have some impact.
 The same is with the mindfulness journal.
 To be effective, you should have a routine along with a dedicated journal and writing tool.

 Let’s start with the journal itself.
 There are different kinds of journals out there.
 First, Let’s start with the journal itself.
 There are different kinds of journals out there.
-There are digital journals like Evernote on your iPad, there are plain journals from Amazon, there are applications that keep your journals, and there are more expensive hard copy journals with an interesting design on them.
+There are digital journals like Evernote on your iPad.
+There are plain journals from Amazon.
+Some applications keep your journals, and there are more expensive hard copy journals with an interesting design.
 However, there’s is no specific journal that you should buy.
 Buying expensive journals is not necessary.
 However, it’s believed that purchasing certain materials does help.

 Try to avoid digital journals if possible

 Digital types of journals don’t create a mindfulness experience as much as physical writing.
 Putting your pen down to paper enforces retention much more than typing on a computer.
 Also, when you’re sitting down and writing by hand, it limits distraction.
 Trying to be mindful on a device (that usually encourages distraction) is just a bad idea.

-With a unique writing utensil, you can work out your frustrations, your feelings, and express yourself conveniently in a journal.
+With a unique writing utensil, you can work out your frustrations and feelings and express yourself conveniently in a journal.
 Physically writing and working out your thoughts is recommended after you read the writing prompts.
 Some mindfulness followers prefer a crayon because the crayon requires more physical labor to write.

 Get creative with your journal

 Other mindfulness journal methods include writing with a typewriter or with a keyboard.
-The difficult act of writing in a journal adds extra effect to journaling.
+The difficult act of writing in a journal adds a special effect to journaling.
 This creates a feeling of “working out the thoughts” and creates a mindfulness-awareness atmosphere.